 In April 2011 tax reliefs on the Enterprise Investment Scheme were increased by 10 percent from 20 per cent to 30 percent and from April 2012 the saving limit on EIS structures was doubled from £500,000 to £1m.

 “Do look on our website for the talk on the GAAR.
 Film business tax relief has been going on for years.
 It’s difficult to understand that a scheme where one invests £173,000 would attract a tax relief of £440,000 but would not be investigated!”

 As a cap on tax relief is introduced by the government next year the future of film finance structures looks less than promising.

-Have you entered an ‘aggressive’ tax avoidance scheme?
+Have you entered ‘aggressive’ film partnership schemes or an ingenious film scheme?

 Although tax avoidance is the legal structuring of your tax affairs to reduce your tax bill, HMRC will look to close down and schemes they deem as ‘aggressive’.

 KinsellaTax staff consist of ex-HM Inspector of Taxes and ex-HM Custom and Excise Officers, fully trained in all types of HMRC investigations.